whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter3.md

     <p>
       <strong>Artificer's of Mechanus Orders: </strong> I have heard that there is a purple worm nest in the area, their eggs are purported to have incredibly interesting magical properties, bring me back one of the eggs and I'll give you an item of your choice. -Margo
     </p>-->
+    <h4>Black Sun Orders:</h4>
     <p>
-      <strong>Black Sun Orders: </strong> An old, associate, of mine has been seen in Cur'Mestin recently, apparently working for Genevieve Octavius.
+      An old, associate, of mine has been seen in Cur'Mestin recently, apparently working for Genevieve Octavius.
 Felix is an opportunistic grifter who stole my Shield Guardian.
 Get it back from him, then kill him. -Kyman Hexhammer
     </p>
     <!--<p>
       <strong>Champions of Cora Orders: </strong> There are rumors that Genevieve Octavius may have made deals with devils, find out for sure if this is the case.
 If so, she cannot be allowed to continue in a position of power and must be deposed or killed. -Maya Scientalis